 After leaving Tulum, we will meet our diving instructors in Cozumel and get into the headspace of the underwater world.
 We will be living and breathing diving for a few days!
 We will be doing our learning in the pool first, ensuring we have all the skills for a lifetime of safe scuba diving ahead of us.
 Following this, we will head out on the sea to do dives from a boat.

-By the end of the week, we travel straight to an animal rescue center that is dedicated to protecting and helping endangered Costa Rican wildlife with all means available.
+We travel straight to an animal rescue center that is dedicated to protecting and helping endangered Costa Rican wildlife with all means available.
 This rescue center is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
 The goal is to help the animals recover from both physical and psychological wounds that have arisen from their past suffering.

-We then make our way to Monteverde, right next door to the famous Monteverde Cloud Forest Reserve.
+It's time to head to Monteverde, right next door to the famous Monteverde Cloud Forest Reserve.
 We will fully immerse ourselves in the culture of Costa Rica by living under the same roof as local families for a few days.
 This homestay gives us the opportunity to live and breathe the local culture, make friends as well as memories, and explore destinations in a truly authentic way.